alexjdw/django_issue_tracker/README.md

 ## Getting Started

 ```
-Ensure Python 3.6 is installed
+Ensure Python 3.6 is installed.
-Clone the Repo
+Clone the Repo.
 Navigate to the root directory.
 Set up your virtual environment with Python 3.6:
 virtualenv --python=/opt/python-3.6/bin/python .venv